KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 The user must provide the `myrpcuser`, `myrpcpassword`, and `myrpcport` values from the Smart Chain's configuration file.

-The configuration file is automatically generated on Smart Chain creation, and is formatted for use with the unix `source` command.
+The configuration file is automatically generated on Smart Chain creation, and is formatted for use with the Unix `source` command.

 To import all values into our terminal process environment, execute the following: